Belfast Harp Societies: The Bengal Subscription

-Rennie, who "on liberal terms" had been invited to India (according to Bunting, by the "King of Oudh") died in 1837, and the "benevolent, liberal and patriotic" impetus behind the "Bengal subscription" appears to have been spent.
+Rainey, who "on liberal terms" had been invited to India (according to Bunting, by the "King of Oudh") died in 1837, and the "benevolent, liberal and patriotic" impetus behind the "Bengal subscription" appears to have been spent.
 In 1839, the Society closed its academy in Cromac Street.
 The Irish scholar and folklorist Robert Shipboy MacAdam, tried but failed to revive the society in the years that followed.

 Decline in local interest

 John McAdam, the Society's secretary (and fluent Irish speaker), noted there was not sufficient local interest to sustain its activity.
 In the wake of the Act of Union and subsequent removal of many landowning families to England, the gentry in Ireland were "too scarce, and too little national, to encourage itinerant harpers, as of old."